-2-year all-cause mortality after major resection - the observed rate is the number of patients who died within 2 years divided by the sum of the amount of time each patient is followed up for.
-Taking into account the amount of follow-up time means that the estimate compares not just the proportion of patients who died within 2 years but also how quickly they died.
+2-year all-cause mortality rate after major resection - the observed rate is the number of patients who died within 2 years divided by the sum of the amount of time each patient is followed up for.
+Taking into account the amount of follow-up time means that the estimate compares not just the proportion of patients who died within 2 years but also how soon after surgery they died.